 Commercial strips around many bases used to be lined with payday lenders that would offer you a short-term loan against your next paycheck, often for outrageous interest rates-sometimes more than 400%.
-The Military Lending Act capped payday-loan rates at 36% for members of the military on active duty and their dependents, which caused many lenders that offered payday loans to disappear.
+The Military Lending Act capped payday-loan rates at 36% for members of the military on active duty and their dependents, which led many lenders offering payday loans to disappear.

 Some lenders discovered ways around the law, however, by offering varieties of high-rate loans that weren't subject to the cap.
-New regulations closed some of the loopholes, but it's still a good idea to learn more about your rights.
+For example, they may have offered loans with initial terms longer than 91 days or for amounts larger than \$2,000.
+And some Web-based lenders skirted the rules by structuring loans as open-ended lines of credit.
+New regulations are closing some of those loopholes, but it's still a good idea to learn more about your rights.
 Go to the Consumer Financial Protection Bureau's servicemembers' page (consumerfinance.gov/servicemembers) for information.